 The transfer of research results into commercial use or other beneficial applications is a principal aim of CSIRO.
+Early in 1985 the Minister lauched CSIRO's new industrial company SIROTECH.
+The company sees its main role as the commercialisation of CSIRO research, but also acts as a national technology transfer body.
 Other activities are undertaken to the extent that they can be carried out conveniently in conjunction with the Organization's main research and technology transfer activities.